Rari-Capital/nova/docs/README.md

   - [This is called a SOFT REVERT.](#execute-request)
   - If a strategy **soft reverts**, the `inputTokens` for the request will **not be sent** to the relayer and **only 70% of the tip** will be sent (instead of the usual 100%).
 The **30% tip penalty** is to prevent relayers from attempting to cause or wait for soft reverts and **act in good faith** instead.

+This function also keeps track of how much gas is consumed by the strategy and `exec` itself.

+Once the strategy is executed this function sends a cross domain message to call [`execCompleted`](#complete-execution-request) on the registry.

 ### Trigger Hard Revert